ruisue/EnILs/README.md

 | scikit-learn | 0.24.1 |
 | genism | 3.8.3 |
 ## Usage
-### Feature extraction：
-  * word2vec.py is the implementation of Word2vec features.
 ### Classifier:
   * train.py is the implemention of our model